vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2024-0019/README.md

 ### What is the severity of the vulnerabilities?

-9.8 and 7.5, scored using version 3.1 of the Common Vulnerability Scoring Standard (CVSS).
+9.8 and 7.5, scored using version 3.1 of the Common Vulnerability Scoring System (CVSS).

 ### Are there additional details about the vectors of the vulnerabilities?